besquared/poolish/docs/design.md

 (1) We use an extended relational algebra model
-(2) The logical objects are tables, attributes, and operators (3) We adopt the three-state logic system of the relational algebra (4) Tuples are logically partitioned by a *required* unique unsigned integer key
+(2) The logical objects are tables, attributes, and operators (3) We adopt the three-state logic system of the relational algebra (4) Tuples are logically partitioned by a user provided unique unsigned integer key

 ### Storage